KORVUS TECHNOLOGY

 Looking to apply a perfect thin-film coating to your building materials?

 The HEX Series from Korvus Technology allows businesses to effectively deposit the right type of film on any substrate material.
 Our equipment is designed for precision and repeatability, allowing you to consistently produce high-quality coatings, no matter the application.
-By using electron beam evaporation applications with our system, you can choose from three types of deposition—sputtering, thermal evaporation, and e-beam evaporation—to suit your needs.
+You can choose from three types of deposition—sputtering, thermal evaporation, and e-beam evaporation—to suit your needs.

 With the HEX Series by Korvus Technology, you get reliability, efficiency, and a low cost of ownership for all deposition processes that are critical in today’s electronics industry.
-Plus, our process engineers ensure that your materials will have consistent qualities over time so that you can maximise yields without compromising product quality or manufacturing cycle times.
+We are also on hand to aid with any technical support that may arise throughout your work with our HEX series.

 Visit our website now to learn more about how their HEX Series systems can help save costs while producing quality products!